NeoRusi/hardhat-raffle-io/README.md

 [You can follow the documentation if you get lost.](https://docs.chain.link/docs/chainlink-keepers/compatible-contracts/)

 Go to [keepers.chain.link](https://keepers.chain.link/new) and register a new upkeep.
+Choose `Custom logic` as your trigger mechanism for automation.
 Your UI will look something like this once completed:

 ![Keepers](./img/keepers.png)